leandrob0/blog-api/README.md

 # Blog API

 This repo is an REST API developed to work with a React developed Blog page, and a CMS.
+The API is deployed in heroku, while the CMS and Client are deployed in Netlify, you can see the deployments links in their respective repos.

 - [Link to Client repo](https://github.com/leandrob0/blog-client)